Corset Fetish

 - 1790s: The modern sense of "corset" as a stiff, supporting and constricting undergarment becomes established in English.

-- 1900s–1920s: The Edwardian S-bend gives way to longer-line garments; rubberised elastic (from around 1911) lets the girdle and brassiere supplant the corset, a transition accelerated by post-WWI shortages and changing aesthetics.
+- 1900s–1920s: The Edwardian S-bend gives way to longer-line garments; rubberised elastic (from around 1911) lets the girdle and brassiere supplant the corset, a shift accelerated by post-WWI shortages and changing aesthetics.

 - 1960s onward: Corsets survive chiefly in fetish, burlesque, goth and alternative-fashion subcultures as outerwear, with periodic mainstream revivals of corset-inspired tops that usually lack real boning.

-The erotic fascination with tight lacing is itself documented from the nineteenth century, appearing in the correspondence pages of period magazines and in the era's clinical literature.
-Richard von Krafft-Ebing's Psychopathia Sexualis (1886) introduced fetishism into the medical lexicon and described arousal fixed on garments and materials (boots, fur, fabrics) establishing the broader category of garment-centred fetishism within which corsetry sits.
+The erotic fascination with tight lacing appears in the correspondence pages of period magazines and in the era's clinical literature.
+Richard von Krafft-Ebing's Psychopathia Sexualis (1886) introduced fetishism into the medical lexicon and described arousal fixed on garments and materials (boots, fur, fabrics), establishing the broader category within which corsetry sits.
 Havelock Ellis, in his Studies in the Psychology of Sex, later treated clothing and constriction among the things that can become objects of erotic interest.
-Modern clinical frameworks classify consensual fetishism as a disorder only when it causes distress or impairment; the DSM-5-TR and ICD-11 both reflect this depathologising shift.
+Modern frameworks classify consensual fetishism as a disorder only when it causes distress or impairment: the DSM-5-TR and ICD-11 both reflect this depathologising shift.
+The terms tightlacing and waist training are plain-English descriptors, not clinical coinages, and their precise first attestation is not well documented.

 In practice